Product Customizers Explained

 1 – Product Options Apps

-Most people will start their journey into customization by adding a sequence of form selections or ‘product variations’ to a base product.
-If this isn't available out of the box, Custom Product Options apps will be used.
+You may have started your journey into the world of customization by adding a sequence of form selections or ‘product variations’ to a base product.
+If this isn't available out of the box with your Shopify theme, some may consider a class of apps called Custom Product Options apps.

-The customer can then make selections via these fields before a modified base product is finally added to the cart.
+This allows the customer to select these fields before adding the modified base product to the cart.

-These apps also rarely integrate downstream into inventory, design, ordering, or fulfillment processes.
-So a lot of manual, back and forth communication between all the parties is required which absorbs business resources, ultimately making this an unprofitable endeavor.
+Finally, these apps rarely integrate downstream into inventory, design, ordering, and fulfillment processes.
+So a lot of manual, back and forth communication between all the parties is required which absorbs business resources.

 2 – Modified Product Options Apps

-Both Product Options apps and Modified Product Options apps are not true customizations.
-They are not dynamic and more like a detailed product variant.
-However, they do the job for a lot of smaller eCommerce merchants..
+Product Options apps are not true customizer apps.
+They aren't dynamic However, they do the job for a lot of smaller eCommerce merchants..

 3 – 2D Product Customizers